LGLTeam/CODM-ESP-Aimbot-Mod-Menu/README.md

 - AS and AIDE supported

 # Credits
-Pmods Sausage
+Me and me only no one else deserve the credit except orignal creator.
+Fuckk all copy pasters here useless shits dont even know to handle pointer and call them selves a native modder suck my d**k

 # DISCLAIMER
-**THE SOURCE IS OLD AND MAY NOT WORK ON LATEST VERSION DUE TO CHANGES.
-YOU MUST UPDATE AND FIX CODES BY YOURSELF!
+**THE SOURCE IS OLD AND REPLACED WITH NEW FILES SO THE KNOWN BUG HAS BEEN FIXED AND MORE YOU MUST UPDATE AND FIX ERROS BY YOURSELF!
 NO QUESTION ASKED!**

 **THIS PROJECT IS FOR EDUCATIONAL USE ONLY.
 WE DO NOT CONDONE THIS PROJECT BEING USED TO GAIN AN ADVANTAGE AGAINST OTHER PEOPLE.
 WE ARE NOT RESPONSIBLE FOR ANY DAMAGES**